MaxOhn/PP-Generator/Readme.md

-Since I can't be bothered to update this file regularly with new commands, I suggest to take a look in `core/Main.java` to see which commands are added in the `addCommands` function.
+I can't be bothered to update this file regularly with new commands but you can either take a look into `core/Main.java` to see which commands are added in the `addCommands` function or you can simply use the `<help` command which lists all commands.